 - PHP & MySQL performance test using WPPerformancetester plugin

 - WP Admin page generation time using WP Query Monitor Plugin

 |HostGator Speed Test – GTmetrix|

 |HostGator Speed Test – Pingdom Tools|

 And HostGator handled the load really well.
-Not only the test completed successfully, but the no. of errors were also quite lower.
+Not only was the test completed successfully, but the no. of errors was also quite lower.

-Timeout errors started occurring only at 47s, when the no. of users crossed 750.
-Average response time was 715ms.
+Timeout errors started occurring only at 47s when the no. of users crossed 750.
+The average response time was 715ms.